 If your family is joining you to Finland, separate forms need to be filled out for each dependent.
 A spouse also needs to fill out form OLE_PH1 and children the form OLE_PH4.

 In addition, the grantee must also fill the application PK1_plus for his/her spouse.

 Please make use you fill out all sections of the form.
 The application will not be processed with inadequate information.

 Please take note of the following additional instructions for Fulbright grantees:

 Population register and the personal identity code

 If the system allows, please request that your personal information is recorded in the Finnish Population Information System by ticking a box that addresses this matter in the residence permit application.
 This way you will receive a Finnish personal identity code at the same time as you are issued with the permit and this will make many practicalities easier for you in Finland.
-Please note that this may only be possible if you visit the Finnish Consulate (as opposed to the VFS Global Application Center) to prove your identity.
+Please note that this may only be possible if you visit the Finnish Consulate which is an option only for OLE_MUU applicants.

 Contact information in Finland

 If you do not yet have the address, you can fill out the address of your host institution.